 About Using Excel

-Use UTF-8 encoding to ensure your data that contains diacritics is preserved when you import it to your project.
-This will preserve any special characters you may have entered in your Excel spreadsheet.
+Use UTF-8 encoding to ensure data containing diacritics is preserved when imported into your project.
+This will preserve any special characters are included in your Excel spreadsheet.
 As a best practice, paste or type the new data into the spreadsheet generated from your project, as opposed to cutting and pasting the column headings from the Forum-generated file into an existing spreadsheet.
 This can prevent stray data and extra spaces that might cause errors upon import.
 You can also prevent date fields from re-formatting in Excel by using a text field type in those columns.

-From the Cataloging Tools, you can export existing records, make global edits in Microsoft Excel™, and then import your revised data back into the Cataloging Tools.
+From Forum, you can export existing records, make global edits in Microsoft Excel™, and then import your revised data back into Forum.
 Using this feature, you can also import metadata first to create new records from an Excel spreadsheet and load corresponding media files later.

 Generate an Excel Template

 An Excel template is important to create when managing data outside the system.
 The Excel template includes columns for each of your project fields as well as unique field ID numbers in brackets.
-These field ID numbers allow the system to determine into which fields data should be migrated upon import.
+These field ID numbers allow the system to determine where data should be migrated upon import.
 Exported records include a unique system-supplied ID number (SSID) that allows you to modify existing records.
-The process of importing data into the Cataloging Tools cannot be performed without exporting an Excel spreadsheet to generate a template first.
+The process of importing data into Forum cannot be performed without exporting an Excel spreadsheet to generate a template first.

 To generate an Excel template for an empty project: